App-vNext/Polly/README.md

 + a blank [starter template for a custom policy](https://github.com/Polly-Contrib/Polly.Contrib.CustomPolicyTemplates) (see above for more on custom policies)
 + a [template repo for any other contrib](https://github.com/Polly-Contrib/Polly.Contrib.BlankTemplate)

-Both templates contain a full project structure referencing Polly, Polly's default build targets, and a build to build and test your contrib and make a nuget package.
+Both templates contain a full project structure referencing Polly, Polly's default build targets, and a build to build and test your contrib and make a NuGet package.

 ## Available via Polly-Contrib